2 Day Zion National Park Itinerary: A Complete Zion Travel Guide

 Zion Canyon Overlook

-One of the few trails you can access with your own personal car in East Zion.
+One of the few trails you can access with your car in East Zion.
 They call this hike the baby brother to Angels Landing.
-Being that I’m not the best with heights we opted for this hike over Angels landing.
+Being that I’m not the best with heights, we opted for this hike over Angels Landing.
 This hike follows the rim of Pine Creek Canyon and ends at a beautiful lookout.
-Here you’ll have views of Bridge mountain, the Streaked Wall, and the sentinel.
-Finally, there are a small lot of cars so make sure to get here early!
+Here you’ll have views of Bridge mountain, the Streaked Wall, and the Sentinel.
+Finally, there are a small number of cars so make sure to get here early!

 - Difficulty – Moderate